pathull/pathull/README.md

 * 🌍  I'm based in Los Angeles, CA.
 * ✉️  You can contact me at [patrick9hull4@gmail.com](mailto:patrick9hull4@gmail.com) || www.linkedin.com/in/patrick-hull-software-engineer
 * 🧠  I'm learning GraphQL.
 * 🤝  I'm open to collaborating on any forward thinking and exciting ideas.
+Let's build something sick!

 ## Skills